Jewish Family Service of Colorado.

 Some of what may available at the pantry includes free fresh vegetables, fruits, dairy products, baby formula and breads.
 Other items are supplemental canned and packaged foods.
 There may also be Toiletries, Baby food, infant formula, and diapers.
 Jewish Family Service of Colorado also takes part in the Commodity Supplemental Food Program (CSFP).
 To make an appoint, dial 720.248.4716.
 Proof of income, address, residency, and other documentation will be needed.

 Help with a job search is available in the Denver metro area, Jefferson County, and nearby towns.
 JFS of Colorado may be able to assist people through various employment support services.
 Assistance is for anyone that is unemployed and/or underemployed.
 The case manager provides job application and resume assistance, best job search tools and techniques, hot job leads, and appointments for counseling.
 Phone number is 303.597.5000.
+Or learn more on government workforce development job programs.

 The SHALOM Denver Employment Services program will help prepare welfare recipients and people on government benefits for the workforce.
 It is a fully intensive job-readiness program.